PKRoma/electron/docs/breaking-changes.md

 * **Deprecated:** An API was marked as deprecated.
 The API will continue to function, but will emit a deprecation warning, and will be removed in a future release.
 * **Removed:** An API or feature was removed, and is no longer supported by Electron.

+## Planned Breaking API Changes (36.0)

+### Deprecated: Extension methods and events on `session`

+`session.loadExtension`, `session.removeExtension`, `session.getExtension`,
+`session.getAllExtensions`, 'extension-loaded' event, 'extension-unloaded' event, and 'extension-ready' events have all moved to the new `session.extensions` class.

 ## Planned Breaking API Changes (35.0)

 ### Removed:`isDefault` and `status` properties on `PrinterInfo`